 Four South Australian space companies have signed a memorandum of understanding to explore the launch of a rocket and spacecraft carrying an interfaced electronic warfare payload.

-ATSpace, Inovor Technologies, Ascension (formerly DEWC Systems) and Southern Launch have teamed up to explore launching from Southern Launch’s facility at Whalers Way near Port Lincoln.
+ATSpace, Inovor Technologies, Asension (formerly DEWC Systems) and Southern Launch have teamed up to explore launching from Southern Launch’s facility at Whalers Way near Port Lincoln.

 The proposed Whalers Way Orbital Launch Complex is still undergoing an environmental assessment by PlanSA.
 Southern Launch currently operates a single launch pad at the site and is licenced to undertake just two test launches by the end of the year.